AlexBurnes/practice-prefix_tree/README.md

 **Search value in a prefix tree by number**

-Imlements prefix search tree algorigthm, search values belonging to numeric range or numeric prefix.
+Implements prefix search tree algorigthm, search values belonging to numeric range or numeric prefix.

+## Tasks

+* Implement RangeAdd method of Prefix<T> class
+* Do not use any macros in source code, i.e replace ctoi and itoi by functions or lambdas, or delete them if not will be used in RangeAdd methods
+* Replace shared_ptr used for Prefix<T>::hash_t on unique_ptr
+* Run tests, run benchmarks on different container libraries.

+Unit tests and descriptions for the declarations of the Grouping class in the header file will help in the implementation.
+See example how to write tests and benchmarks at [Sort Keys Example](git@github.com:AlexBurnes/practice-sort_keys.git)

 ## Author